owncloud-archive/documentation/admin_manual/enterprise/external_storage/windows-network-drive_configuration.rst

 Installing and Configuring the External Storage: Windows Network Drives App
 ===========================================================================

-The "External Storage: Windows Network Drives" app creates a control panel in your Admin page for seamlessly integrating Windows and Samba/CIFS shared network drives as external storages.
+The `External Storage: Windows Network Drives`_ app creates a control panel in your Admin page for seamlessly integrating Windows and Samba/CIFS shared network drives as external storages.

 Any Windows file share and Samba servers on Linux and other Unix-type operating systems use the SMB/CIFS file-sharing protocol.
 The files and directories on the SMB/CIFS server will be visible on your Files page just like your other ownCloud files and folders.